jin521/forecast/README.md

 # Forecast

 A Rails application that shows weather for 2 locations, user is able to select the location of their choice (Sydney or Melbourne), After selecting the location, the user will be shown the forecast for the next few days.
-A line chart that inicates teperature trend(High and low) is also avalaible for the last checked records.
+A line chart that indicates teperature trend(High and low) is also avalaible for the last checked records.

 ## Technologies used
 - Ruby